FlavourSys/user-manual/installation/backend.rst

 The manual way *or* What did you do to my system?!
 ==================================================

-In the following, we will describe how to manually setup the Mint back end As said before, the installation resembles the standard procedure of setting up a RubyOnRails web application.
+In the following, we will describe how to manually setup the Mint back-end As said before, the installation resembles the standard procedure of setting up a RubyOnRails web application.
 We will describe the setup process as done by the Mint installer, you may choose to walk down a different path where it seems fit.

-The software infrastructure of the Mint back end is shown below.
-The installer puts the Mint back end to its own directory below ``/opt/mint``, as well as any third-party software not installed via the operating system's package manager (e.g., Ruby, Strawrage).
+The software infrastructure of the Mint back-end is shown below.
+The installer puts the Mint back-end to its own directory below ``/opt/mint``, as well as any third-party software not installed via the operating system's package manager (e.g., Ruby, Strawrage).
 You may choose a different installation location, however, please make sure that everything is available to root by updating your ``PATH``